 Of course, creating videos isn’t easy.
 If you’re not comfortable recording yourself talking, then you may need to capture your screen or generate graphics to serve as your video’s visual component.

 If you prefer to avoid video entirely, you might consider formats such as podcasts.
-Around 50 percent of all U.S. homes listen to podcasts.
+More than 100 million people in the US are podcast listeners.
 If you have interesting content on your blog, chances are that you can create audible versions that are informative and engaging.

 The benefit of repurposing content is that you don’t have to start from scratch.
 You’ve already done the research and the writing, so all that’s left is to adapt the topics you want into other formats.
 Plus, videos and podcasts can help you reach a broader audience and build your brand, so you’re not relying on blog posts alone.

 Affiliate or referral programs tend to be rather straightforward.
 If you sell a product or service, you can pay partners or publishers for every purchase made possible via their promotions.